'Defund the police' advocate Cori Bush hired police as private security, costing officers their jobs

 Sheriff's deputies moonlighting as private security were seen with Bush while touring St Louis jails

-Freshman "Squad" firebrand Rep. Cori Bush, D-Mo., an outspoken proponent defunding the police, hired two sheriff’s deputies as private security guards, eventually costing them their jobs.
+Freshman "Squad" firebrand Rep. Cori Bush, D-Mo., an outspoken proponent of defunding the police, hired two sheriff’s deputies as private security guards, eventually costing them their jobs.

 A new report revealed that the "Squad" member hired two sheriff’s deputies to provide private security for her, coming on the heels of reports that the progressive had spent tens of thousands of dollars on private security while pushing defunding law enforcement.